How to Find Your Vocal Range and Voice Type

 There you have it – you now have a better idea of your true vocal range and voice type.

-There are a few ways you can extend your vocal range to hit higher and lower notes, but it’s an advanced thing.
-The first thing YOU want to focus on, though, is hitting those pitches within your vocal range correctly.
+The next thing YOU want to focus on is hitting those pitches within your vocal range correctly.

 You may be able to hit those notes generally without strain, but it doesn’t mean it’s pitch perfect.

-Learn how to sing better in our complete guide to get ideas on improving your pitch or learn how to write and sing harmonies.
-Also be sure to download the free vocal exercises and practice plan to become a better singer quickly.
+Also be sure to download the free vocal exercises and practice plan below to become a better singer quickly.